Education and training

 - laboratory medicine.

 Comprehensive continuing professional development (CPD) is therefore essential.
-Within job plans, supporting professional activities (SPA) time (at least 1 PA weekly) is required to fulfil the requirements of service accreditation and consultant revalidation.
+Within job plans, supporting professional activities (SPA) time is required to fulfil the requirements of service accreditation and consultant revalidation.
+(At least 1 SPA weekly is required, and in a 10-session job plan the British Medical Association recommends 2.5 SPAs per week).